ZcashAnonymous/zcash-tor-manual/README.md

 - https://github.com/durbanpoison/zcash-tor/issues/3

+Note: Bounties will only be paid out to z-addresses.

 # Installing and running Zcash over Tor on a Debian server.

 Open Terminal, SSH into your Debian server, and follow these instructions.